nowol/NoWoL.SourceGenerators/README.md

 # NoWoL.SourceGenerators

 NoWoL.SourceGenerators will contain C# (.NET 6/VS2022) source generators used to improve a developer's life.
-So far it only include a way to generate the boilerplate for an exception.
+So far it includes:

+* a way to generate the boilerplate for an exception: `ExceptionGenerator`
+* an simple async to sync code generator: `AsyncToSyncConverterGenerator`

 ## Installation

 Use your favorite Nuget package manager to add the `NoWoL.SourceGenerators` package to your project.

-## Usage
+## ExceptionGenerator Usage

 Define a partial class decorated with the `[ExceptionGenerator]` attribute to generate the boilerplate code of the exception.
 The exception always inherits from `System.Exception`.
 While it would be possible to support inheriting from another exception type, it would be too problematic to programmatically call the correct constructor of the base class.